 Talk to your agent or company to see if you have the right amount of coverage.

 Insurance companies may use information in your credit history to decide if they'll offer you coverage and to calculate your premium.
 Each company weighs these factors differently, so your score will vary from company to company.

 If your credit insurance score causes you to pay a higher premium, the company must tell you what factors caused the increase.
-You should also be aware of information insurers cannot use to determine your premium.

 Some companies may charge you more based on the number or types of claims you file.
 They may even cancel your coverage due to one or more claims.

 Ask your agent or your company how they treat claim history.